Accenture says cooperating with China anti-trust regulator

-BEIJING, Aug 6 (Reuters) - Accenture PLC said on Wednesday it was providing client information to a Chinese regulator, which is investigating Microsoft Corp for anti-trust violations.
+BEIJING (Reuters) - Accenture PLC (ACN.N) said on Wednesday it was providing client information to a Chinese regulator, which is investigating Microsoft Corp (MSFT.O) for anti-trust violations.

 The State Administration for Industry and Commerce (SAIC) conducted new raids on Microsoft and Accenture, its partner in China, the agency said on its website on Wednesday.